TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/Index.rst

 .. important::

-   In previous versions, you used the keys `gr_list`, `loginUser` and `beUserLogin` for context specific information.
+   In previous versions, the properties `gr_list`, `loginUser` and `beUserLogin` where used for context specific information.
 Since TYPO3 v9 these variables have been replaced by the :ref:`TYPO3 Context API <t3coreapi:context-api>`.

 If you for instance want to access the variable "id", you can do so by
 writing: :php:`$GLOBALS['TSFE']->id`